MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 # Training Classifiers

-We then define a function called ```evaluate_mode``` that trains and evaluates an input model on the input dataset using k-fold cross validation.
+We then define a function called ```evaluate_model``` that trains and evaluates an input model on the input dataset using k-fold cross validation.
 This function measures precision, recall, accuracy and F$1$ score as the evaluation metrics for the input model and dataset.
 This function is defined below:

 ```python